Orlando Ward: Early life and military career

-Born in Macon, Missouri, on November 4, 1891, Orlando Ward, at the age of 18, entered the United States Military Academy (USMA) at West Point, New York in 1909, graduating five years later (after being held back due to problems with the French curriculum) on June 12, 1914, shortly before the outbreak of World War I in Europe, as a second lieutenant in the Cavalry Branch of the United States Army.
-Among his fellow graduates were Frank W. Milburn, Jens A. Doe, Vicente Lim, Carl Spaatz, Ralph Royce, James L. Bradley, Brehon B. Somervell, Harry C. Ingles, Harold R. Bull, John B. Anderson, Charles P. Gross.
-All of these men, like Ward, would become general officers.
+Born in Macon, Missouri, on November 4, 1891, Orlando Ward, at the age of 18, entered the United States Military Academy (USMA) at West Point, New York in March 1909, graduating five years later (after being held back due to problems with the French curriculum) 86 in a class of 107 on June 12, 1914, shortly before the outbreak of World War I in Europe, as a second lieutenant in the Cavalry Branch of the United States Army.

+Fellow graduates included men such as William H. Holcombe, James B. Cress, Charles B. Gross, Brehon B. Somervell, Robert W. Crawford, Dabney O. Elliott, Arthur R. Harris, LaRhett L. Stuart, John B. Anderson, Harry C. Ingles, James L. Bradley, John H. Woodberry, Harold F. Loomis, Carl Spaatz, Harold R. Bull, Charles M. Milliken, Joseph W. Byron, Paul C. Paschal, Francis R. Kerr, Vicente Lim, Sylvester D. Downs Jr., Benjamin G. Weir, Ralph Royce, William O. Ryan, Frank W. Milburn, John B. Thompson and Jens A. Doe.
+All of them would later rise to the rank of brigadier general or higher in their later military careers.

 Ward's first assignment was as a commander of black cavalry troops, serving with 'E' Troop of the 9th Cavalry Regiment on border patrol in the wilds of Arizona and New Mexico.
 He later was part of Brigadier General John J. Pershing's forces chasing Pancho Villa into Mexico in 1916.
 He was awarded the Mexican Service Medal for serving in the Pancho Villa Expedition.
 Recognizing that the horse had a limited future, Ward became interested in artillery and transferred to the Field Artillery Branch and was sent to join the 10th Field Artillery Regiment at Camp Douglas, Arizona.

-The United States entered World War I in April 1917, and Ward's regiment soon became part of the 3rd Infantry Division.
-He served on the Western Front with the American Expeditionary Force (AEF) during the war.
+The United States entered World War I in April 1917, and Ward's regiment soon became part of the 3rd Division.
+He served on the Western Front with the American Expeditionary Forces (AEF) during the war.
 During the Second Battle of the Marne, in July 1918, under conditions that rendered other officers in charge useless, he took charge of the 2nd Battalion, 10th Field Artillery Regiment and kept the battalion effective until the tide of Germans was turned back.
 He was later awarded the Silver Star Citation for his actions.
 He continued to serve on the Western Front until the war ended with the Armistice with Germany on November 11, 1918.
+By that time he was attending the Command and General Staff School at Langres, from where he graduated in January 1919.